Neolithic Age

 Ancient Greece

-Was the Etruscan Language Related to Greek?
+Was the Etruscan Language Related to Ancient Greek?

 The Etruscans are one of the first peoples to inhabit central Italy beginning approximately in the 8th century B.C.
 They have puzzled historians and linguists alike, who have always seen them as a peculiar and mysterious people.